-Mechanicsville American Legion Post 175, initially formed by a group of sixteen Veterans in 1945, has served the Mechanicsville area for over 70 years.
-The Post was first organized by sixteen Veterans on September 27, 1945.
-The first Post home was a nice little house across the street from the Mechanicsville Recreation Building.
-The Post later moved to a little house in front of a motel on Route 301 next to Timberlake Realty Company.
-Later the Post moved to the back room of Johnson's Grocery Store on Atlee Road.
-The Post was located on Atlee Road from 1978 to 2010, before moving into their new Post home at 8700 Bell Creek Road in Mechanicsville, Virginia on October 21, 2011.
+The American Legion Post 175, initially formed by a group of sixteen Veterans in 1945, has served the local and "extended" community for over 70 years!
+The Post began in a nice little house across the street from the Mechanicsville Recreation Building (its first Post home).
+The Post later moved to a small house on Route 301, next to the Timberlake Realty Company.
+It later moved to the 'back room' of Johnson's Grocery Store on Atlee Road in 1978, where it remained until the dedication of its current home at 8700 Bell Creek Road in Mechanicsville, Virginia on October 21, 2011.